SuyashLakhotia/UniversityNotes/CZ 3006 - Net-Centric Computing/Web Programming Fundamentals.md

 ## Web Programmer's Toolbox
 - **HTML & XHTML**
-	- To describe the general form and layout of documents.	- An HTML document is a mixture of content and controls.		- Controls are specified by tags and their attributes.	- XHTML is nothing more than HTML with stronger syntactic rules.- **JavaScript**
+	- To describe the general form and layout of documents.	- An HTML document is a mixture of content and controls.		- Controls are specified by tags and their attributes.	- XHTML is HTML with stronger syntactic rules.- **JavaScript**
 	- A client-side HTML-embedded scripting language.	- Provides a way to access elements of HTML documents and dynamically change them.
 - **PHP**
 	- A server-side scripting language.